 Best Information on Slavery and Gullah Culture

-All of the plantations provide some information about slavery (except Charleston Tea Plantation of course), and in fact each of the 5 plantations with an antebellum history offer dedicated slavery tours or talks.
+All of the plantations provide some information about slavery (except Charleston Tea Garden of course), and in fact each of the 5 plantations with an antebellum history offer dedicated slavery tours or talks.
 But some definitely focus on it more than others.

 One unique aspect you’ll learn about in the Lowcountry is the Gullah culture (also sometimes called Geechee) developed by slaves in this area of the U.S., particularly South Carolina and Georgia.